bitcoin-sv/spv-store/docs/classes/IndexData.md

 # Class: IndexData

+Represents the data structure used by the indexer to store parsed data, emitted events, and dependencies.

 ## Constructors

 ### new IndexData()

 > **new IndexData**(`data`?, `events`?, `deps`?): [`IndexData`](IndexData.md)

+Creates an instance of IndexData.

 #### Parameters

 • **data?**: `any`

+An arbitrary data object to be used by the indexer to store parsed data.

 • **events?**: [`Event`](../interfaces/Event.md)[] = `[]`

+An array of events emitted by the indexer in regard to the output.
+Events can be searched.

 • **deps?**: [`Outpoint`](Outpoint.md)[] = `[]`

+An array of outpoints that this output depends on.

 #### Returns